Achuan-2/siyuan-plugin-text-process/README.md

 When pasting content from external sources into SiYuan Notes, processing is required.
 The aim is to automate these processes to eliminate repetitive tasks, save time, and allow more time for thinking and creation.

 Examples:
-- AI-generated mathematical formulas are often in LaTeX format and need to be converted to Markdown math format
+- AI-generated mathematical formulas are often in LaTeX format and need conversion to Markdown math format
-- When copying lists from PowerPoint or Word to SiYuan, list structures are lost and require manual processing
+- List structures are lost when copying from PowerPoint or Word to SiYuan, requiring manual list recreation
-- Text copied from PDF contains line breaks that need to be automatically removed
+- Text copied from PDF contains extra line breaks and spaces that need to be automatically removed
 - And more...

 ## ✨ Plugin Features